18 Pages

 Project management and time management

-Knowledge of international and domestic labour legislations
+Knowledge of international and domestic labour legislation

-Focused equally in the future curious and open minded;
+Focused equally in the future curious and open-minded;

 Documentation and Reporting skills